 Farm Storage Facility Loans (FSFL) - The FSFL program offers low interest loans for construction of new grain, biomass, hay, or cold storage facilities.
 For more information, please read the FSFL Fact Sheet.

-Marketing Assistance Loans (MAL) and Loan Deficiency Payment (LDP) Program- MAL is a low interest, short-term commodity loan that makes it possible for producers to store their grain while prices are typically lower and still have funds to maintain their operating expenses.
+Marketing Assistance Loans (MAL) - MAL is a low interest, short-term commodity loan that makes it possible for producers to store their grain while prices are typically lower and still have funds to maintain their operating expenses.

-Margin Protection Program for Dairy (MPP-Dairy) – MPP-Dairy is a voluntary risk management program that offers protection to dairy producers when the difference between the all milk price and the average feed cost (the margin) falls below a certain dollar amount selected by the producer.
-For more information, please see our MPP-Dairy Fact Sheet.
+Dairy Margin Coverage Program for Dairy (DMC) –DMC is a voluntary risk management program for dairy producers.
+DMC replaces the Margin Protection Program for Dairy (MPP-Dairy).
+DMC continues to offer protection to dairy producers when the difference between the all milk price and the average feed price (the margin) falls below a certain dollar amount selected by the producer.
+For more information, please see our DMC Fact Sheet.

 Livestock Indemnity Payment Program (LIP) - LIP provides compensation to eligible livestock producers who have suffered livestock death losses in excess of normal mortality due to adverse weather and attacks by animals reintroduced into the wild by the federal government or protected by federal law.
 For more information, please see our LIP Fact Sheet.